vigyanik/character-chat/README.md

 ![Character Chat](character-chat.png)
 ## Installation

 1. **Conda environment**: This project uses a conda environment for managing dependencies.
-If you do not have Conda installed, follow the instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
+If you do not have Conda installed, follow the instructions [on the conda website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

     Create a new conda environment named `character-chat` using the following command: